proboscis/Match3/play/README.txt

 by Google Play services.

-There is technically no source, but the src folder is necessary to ensure that the build system works.
+There is technically no source, but the src folder is necessary to ensure that the build entity works.
 The content is actually located in the libs/ directory.